MonsterZine

 David Christenson

 Count these three in the orphaned category: Ravenous (1999), Session 9 (2001) and Frailty (2001), all movies that pretty much fell through the cracks of the system.
 While most films are sold with comparisons to other films they resemble, these films are best characterized their differences with mainstream fare.
 No wonder they didn’t make the grade in your local mall mega-theater.
 They’re all readily available on VHS and DVD, however, and they’re just the kind of thing that might appeal to readers of this monster magazine (into which one may sink one’s teeth).
-Click here for the rest of the story.

 The Return of Chandu: A Must for Lugosi Completists